threefoldfoundation/www_docs_threefold_io/docs_website/src/pages/support.md

 # Support

 Our dedicated team is here to help you every step of the way.
-We're passionate about ensuring that you receive the best possible experience exploring the ThreeFold Ecosystem.
+We're passionate about ensuring that you receive the best possible experience exploring the ThreeFold ecosystem.

 If you can't find the answer to your question, our dedicated ThreeFold Support team is here to help.